GREGDGamer1/taskbar_volumectrl/README.md

 scroll down to make volume go down

-middle click to mute volume
+middle click to mute volume (or press alt if your middle click doesnt workd)

 press xmouse1 to |<<